NewayJr/AAiT-Space/Channels or Groups/readme.md

 # Telegram Handles
 #### Telegram Channels And Groups For Mechanical And Industrial Engineering Students of AAiT
+        > Some groups are private and might need the owner's consent.

 ## For All Years
    ###    Mechanical Engineering Files